carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 - Create a free zoom account: [https://zoom.us/](https://zoom.us/)
 - Test that your headphones and webcam works: [https://zoom.us/test](https://zoom.us/test)

-- Follow the link to the online agenda where the zoom links for registration should be available for each session
+- Connection information should be available on the session etherpad linked from [this CC @ Home pad](https://pad.carpentries.org/carpentryconathome)

 ## Important Guidelines